ahoys/discaptcha/readme.md

 5. Create a new file called `.env` inside the extraction folder and read the [configuration section](https://github.com/ahoys/discaptcha#Configuration) below.
 6. Invite the bot to your server(s) with your web browser.
 Use the following url: https://discordapp.com/oauth2/authorize?&client_id=YOUR_APP_CLIENT_ID_HERE&scope=bot&permissions=0 (Replace YOUR_APP_CLIENT_ID_HERE with the application id of the bot (see step 2)).
 7. Use command `node discaptcha` to run the bot.
 It should now appear to your server(s).
 8. Create a new server role "bots" or similar and give it to the bot.
-The role should be on top of the other roles and have an "Administrator" privilege enabled.
+The role should be on top of the other roles and have an "Administrator" permission enabled.
 9. In Discord, command the bot to install itself: `@Discaptcha install`.
 This must be done on all servers (guilds) where you want to use the bot.

 That's all.
 Discaptcha is now functional.
 Type `@Discaptcha help` for a list of commands.
 You must always mention the bot to activate a command.